 The team profile page displays both the members of the team and their work, including team projects, and the team activity feed.
-Teams may access each other's completed work to create an engaged learning community created around sharing of and collaboration on projects.
+Teams may access each other's completed work to create an engaged learning community created around the sharing of and collaboration on projects.

 Below you will find out different parts of the team formation process and which options there are.
 Some other useful resources relating to team formation are:

 If there is a "Team Formation: assignment in the course you are taking, you have the choice to either create your own team or join a team.

 Note: You can also register yourself as a one-person team since you must be part of a team to submit any team assignments in your course.